cloudflare/durable-objects-typescript-rollup-esm/README.md

 Worker code is in `src/`.
 The Durable Object `CounterTs` class is in `src/counter.ts`, and the eyeball script is in `index.ts`.

 Rollup is configured to output a bundled ES Module to `dist/index.mjs`.

+There's an example test in `src/index.test.ts`, to run tests use `npm test`.

 On your first publish, you must use `wrangler publish --new-class CounterTs` to allow the CounterTs class to implement Durable Objects.